Laurence F. Johnson

 Larry Johnson (born December 17, 1950, in Corpus Christi, Texas) is an American futurist, author, and educator.
-Currently, Johnson serves as the Founder and CEO of EdFutures.org, an international think tank, and as a Senior Fellow of the Center for Digital Education.
-From 2001-2016, he served as Chief Executive Officer of the New Media Consortium an international consortium of hundreds of universities, colleges, museums, research centers, and technology companies.
+Johnson is the founder and CEO of EdFutures.org, an international think tank, and as a Senior Fellow of the Center for Digital Education.
+From 2001 to 2016, he was chief executive officer of the New Media Consortium an international consortium of hundreds of universities, colleges, museums, research centers, and technology companies.

 Contributions

 The annual Horizon Report was the most visible component of the Horizon Project, which Johnson founded and led from its inception in 2002 until 2016.
 The report was one of the leading tools used by senior executives in universities and museums to set priorities for technology planning in those years in more than 160 countries.

-He served for nearly 15 years as Chief Executive Officer of the NMC and provided leadership in the areas of strategic planning; program development; fundraising; partnerships with business and industry; the development and management of fiscal and human resources; and policy.
-Under Johnson's tenure, the New Media Consortium (NMC) grew to be an international not-for-profit consortium of learning-focused organizations dedicated to the exploration and use of new media and new technologies.
-Its hundreds of member institutions still constitute an elite list of the most highly regarded colleges and universities in the world, as well as leading museums, key research centers, and some of the world's most forward-thinking companies.
-Under his leadership, the consortium and its members dedicated themselves to exploring and developing potential applications of emerging technologies for learning, research, and creative inquiry.
-The consortium's Horizon Reports, which Johnson founded and directed for more than a decade, are still regarded worldwide as the most timely and authoritative sources of information on new and emerging technologies available to education anywhere.
+For nearly 15 years as chief executive officer of the NMC, Johnson provided leadership in areas of strategic planning; program development; fundraising; partnerships with business and industry; the development and management of fiscal and human resources; and policy.
+During this time, the New Media Consortium (NMC) became an international not-for-profit consortium of learning-focused organizations dedicated to the exploration and use of new media and technologies.
+Many of the consortium's member institutions constitute a list of colleges and universities around the world, as well as museums, research centers, and companies.
+During Johnson's time as the chief executive officer, the consortium and its members explored potential applications of emerging technologies for learning, research, and creative inquiry.
+The consortium's Horizon Reports, which Johnson founded and directed for more than a decade, are regarded as timely and authoritative sources of information on new and emerging technologies available to education anywhere.

 Johnson has organized summits and large-scale projects around topics such as Visual literacy, learning objects, educational gaming, the future of scholarship, and the 3D web.

 In April 2008, Johnson presented testimony to the House Subcommittee on Telecommunications and the Internet on the nature and state of virtual worlds.

 An author of several books, numerous chapters, dozens of articles, and principal investigator for several important national and international studies, he has been recognized for his research by the American Association of Community Colleges and the American Association of University Administrators.

+In addition to his work in education, Johnson is an accomplished photographer whose work for Playboy and the "Shoot The Centerfold" seminars has earned international recognition.
+Johnson achieved this recognition while he was also CEO of the New Media Consortium.
+In the article profiling the "Shoot the Centerfold" seminar students, Johnson was singled out for special praise: His work photographing nude model Ksenia Pilulka resulted in a featured pictorial in the August, 2017 international issue of Playboy.
+Asked about his future plans, Johnson said "I’d love to work with any of Victoria’s Secret models on a crazy fashion thing.
+That would be so much fun!"